wildtruc/winestarter/README.md

 # winestarter
-A not very simple script to start and install wine emulated applications
+A not very simple, but very cool script to start and install wine emulated applications

 ![winestarter logo](/png/defaults/winestarter_128.png)

 -------

-**WARNING**: winetrciks part seams to be broken for an unknown reason (yet), and because I'm working on complete rewrite to speed up the processes in winestarter_conf, this bug wont be fix on the currnet release.
-Nevertheless, if you  want this bug to be fix right now, feel free to ask.
+**NEWS**: code rewrite ended.
+Please send report for any bug.

 -------

+Consider this like a Wine graphical extension more than a new Wine environment like PoL or CodeWeavers's CrossOver.
+The goal for end user is to simplify Wine usual command line with a graphical user interface with the most explantions as possible, and for advanced user, a Wine execution script with extended config file that could be modified as the way he want.

-Consider this like a mix between PlayOnLinux and Wine usual command line.
-It use winetricks for DLLs and everything winetrciks can do.
+The project use winetricks for DLLs and everything winetrciks can do, and take standalone Wine independant packages (optional or standalone) from WineHQ or PlayOnLinux repositories.

-Config file and configuration UI are completly independent and script can work without the UI, but it can do a lot of thing to help you during your journey to install your apps under Wine layer.
+Config file and configuration UI are completly independent and script can work without the UI, but UI can do a lot of thing to help you during your journey to install your apps under Wine layer.

+Note to MAC users: The basic script will probably works for you with the proper environment variables, but yad wont because developper didn't make a package for Mac.
+So, if you want it to work for you, give a hand, and help us to add Mac environment variables and invite Yad developper to make a package for you.

-# Changelog and issues
+## Changelog and issues
 Have a look to [CHANGELOG](./CHANGELOG.md) to follow progress, issues and fixes.
 You will find also some experience reports about apps install test.

 # WARNINGS
 I'm still leaning and I often discover issues and bugs.
 If you can't install, see weird things or everything else, feel free to contact me and we will fix this together.

 -------
-# Basics
+## Basics
 The project comes with 2 scripts:
  - `winestarter`: the command line base.
  - `winestarter_conf`: the Yad graphical interface

-Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards.
+Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards and will only appear if a Nvidia Card is detected.

-## History
-For everyboby using Wine know that launching a application under this layer could by real nightmare.

-When you surf over **WineHQ**, there is often many tricks, "env" variables, register edits not very fun for both newbies or old Wine user guys.

-So, newbies goes to PlayOnllinux to feel more confortable with less options and old guy never stop to write mini bash launcher script or commandlines that easely cross over the Channel.
-Well, anoying...

-At the beginning, I wish to get a script to launch some games over **Wine** and **Bumblebee**.
-If **Wine** command lines could be a bit long, I wont tell you with **Bumblebee** !

-I turn around the right solution since a while, but finally got this one and because I'm very happy with it, I decided to share it with the communauty.

-Note to MAC users: The script will probably works for you (don't know for Yad), but it need somme desktop and system environnent variables I don't have or know.
-So, if you want it, give a hand !

-# OS Depencies
+## OS Depencies
  - Yad (zenity fork, usualy by default in distros, for Debian look **[here](https://packages.debian.org/sid/amd64/yad/download)**)
- - wget (for PoL packages download, usualy by default in all distros)
+ - wget (for PoL and WineHQ packages download, usualy by default in all distros)
  - ImageMagick (for image convertion, usualy by default in all distros)
  - strings (for Wine/Ms lnk file reading, usualy by default in all distros)
  - icoutils (for MS Icons png extraction, name can vary by distro like icotools)
- - Winetricks (for dlls downlaod and install, usualy in non-free distros repos)
+ - Winetricks (send with the git clone and updated)
  - rpm (for rpm2cpio helping extracting rpm package, usualy available in all distros repos)

  and obviously, Wine :)